pytask-dev/pytask/docs/tutorials/how_to_set_up_a_project.rst

      a ``.pytask.sqlite3`` database in the root folder.

-  2. Even if you start pytask from a different location inside the project folder than the root, the database will be found.
+  2. Even if you start pytask from a different location inside the project folder than the root, the database will be found and pytask runs as if it is run in the project root.

-- Then, there exist two folders.
-The ``src`` directory contains the tasks and source files of the project.
+- The ``src`` directory contains the tasks and source files of the project.

   It also contains a ``config.py`` or a similar module to store the configuration of the project.
-For example, define paths pointing to the source and build directory.
+For example, you should define paths pointing to the source and build directory of the project.

   .. code-block:: python